 Other Responsibilities and Expectations

 The instructor is subsequently responsible for meeting with the student, as early in the semester as possible, to establish the best ways to provide the accommodation.
-The DSS is available to assist in determining appropriate academic adjustments.
-If the student is uncomfortable discussing disability-related needs, refer him or her to the DSS.
-Faculty who independently reach an agreement with a student to accommodate a disability should notify the DSS about the agreement.
+The DSPS is available to assist in determining appropriate academic adjustments.
+If the student is uncomfortable discussing disability-related needs, refer him or her to the DSPS.
+Faculty who independently reach an agreement with a student to accommodate a disability should notify the DSPS about the agreement.

 This policy protects students, faculty and the college by ensuring consistency, while taking the burden off individual faculty members, who rightfully feel ill equipped to determine whether an accommodation is appropriate or how to provide it.

-If a student who appears to be having disability-related difficulties has not identified him or herself to the instructor, faculty are encouraged to contact the Disabled Students Center [(310) 434-4265] to determine whether or how to approach the student.
+If a student who appears to be having disability-related difficulties has not identified him or herself to the instructor, faculty are encouraged to contact the Center for Students with Disabilities [310-434-4265] to determine whether or how to approach the student.